COST-ELTeC/ELTeC-slv/Orig/README.md

 1. A Perl script first takes the URLs from the index and generates a bash script to download and (for Wiki source) pre-process them.

 2. Metadata from the index is then added to each file, and the resulting file tweeked to conform to ELTeC level-1 schema

 3. The files are validated according to the ELTeC level-1 schema, assumed to be cloned to `Schemas` as a sister directory to `ELTeC-slv`.

-TEI Stylesheets include the markdowntotei conversion (the Stylesheets are .gitignored here) but it has to be tweaked as Wiki MD uses different style of heading markup (== line this ==).
+TEI Stylesheets include the markdowntotei conversion (the Stylesheets are .gitignored here) but it has to be tweaked as Wiki MD uses different style of heading markup (== like this ==).
 The profile is in `Scripts/profiles`.